308 GOLDEN GATE

 - 8 Bedrooms

-- 6 Full Bathrooms (the 2 master bathrooms share a shower), 2 half baths (one is being converted to a full bath), 1 poolside half bath.
+- 6 Full Bathrooms (the 2 master bathrooms share a shower), 2 half baths, 1 poolside half-bath.

 - Beautiful custom-designed kitchen with eat-in breakfast area, balcony and expansive bay view.

-- Generously sized Master Suite with separate his and her dressing/sitting areas, closets and bathrooms, and a steam shower.
+- Generously sized Master Suite with separate his-and-her dressing/sitting areas, closets and bathrooms with radiant heated floors, a steam shower, and a kitchenette.

 - 8 rooms open onto balconies with bay views.